Axway/unified-catalog-migration/README.md

 * [jq](https://jqlang.github.io/jq/)
 * [curl](https://curl.se/)

-The script can be run on Microsfot Windows bash shell or on Linux
+The script can be run on Microsoft Windows bash shell or on Linux

 ## Configuration